tobyriddell/soekris_net4501_ntpns/doc/virtual_machine.md

 1. If you have sufficient CPU power on the computer where the VM will run, change the settings to give the virtual machine 4 CPUs (this will speed  up compilation steps)
 1. Attach the FreeBSD ISO that you downloaded as the CD-ROM device
 1. Start the virtual machine, hit F12 to choose boot device and select CD-ROM, choose 'Boot Multi User' (this is the default option, you can just wait)
-1. Choose default install options, except that you don't need to create local users (you may also have to modify keymap)
+1. Choose default install options.
+You will need to set up networking so that you can download from the Internet, and you may also have to modify keymap.
+You won't need to create local users.
 1. Finish installation (set root password), shut down the virtual machine and unmount the CD-ROM device
 1. Boot the virtual machine from its virtual hard drive